appsemble/appsemble/packages/studio/pages/docs/02-guides/security.md

         - Reader
 ```

-### Restricting Pages
+## Restricting Pages

 By specifying the [`roles`](../05-reference/app.mdx#base-page-definition-roles) property for a page,
 visiting the page requires the app member to have at least one of the roles specified in this list.

-If `$guest` is in the list of roles of the page, unauthenticated users may also view the page.
+If `$guest` is in the list of roles of the page, unauthenticated users may view the page.

 If `$guest` is not in the list of roles of the page and a visiting user is not logged in and tries
 to view the page, they will instead be prompted to log in.